erithobra/homework-react-api/README.md

 **Required**
 - Your app should resemble the mockup as closely as possible - that means styling, fonts, and colors.
-- This project will assess you CSS and Flexbox knowledge.
+- This project will assess your CSS and Flexbox knowledge.

 **Tips:**
 - Don't forget to `npm install axios`